NikitaVispute/Data-Representation-Projects/Feature Extraction/README.md

-Feature Extraction Project
+**Feature Extraction Project**

-Technology: Python.
+**Technology: Python.**

-1. Implemented feature extraction methods like principal component analysis and scatter methods to perform dimensionality reduction on data.
+**1. Implemented feature extraction methods like principal component analysis and scatter methods to perform dimensionality reduction on data.**

-2. Also classified new test data points using nearest neighbor method.
+**2. Also classified new test data points using nearest neighbor method.**

 Part I